 Open-source MIT license — both frameworks are free to use, change, and re-sell for personal and commercial use

 Community — a considerable following keeps them functional: there are 157 thousand starred React projects on GitHub compared to Angular's 66 thousand stars.

-The biggest divide is between what you get in the base package.
+The most significant divide is between what you get in the base package.

 Google engineered React as a minimal UI development tool on purpose.
 It won’t send you push notifications or fetch data for you.
 But it can.
 Devs expanded the library with necessary framework components for faster app prototyping because of React’s successful adoption.

 Angular’s creators packed it for a punch with the essential components that any competitive web app needs.
 Sounds good?
 Well, that creative freedom is overwhelming for inexperienced devs.

 They have relatively small core builds.
 Angular 2 with the RX package weights under 800KB where the React library with the React DOM component reaches around 100KB.
 A smaller bundle offers greater speed.
 Since there are many optimizations you can use, both should be of comparable speed when used for small to mid-sized applications.